jkkummerfeld/website-source/content/publication/naacl18embeddings.md

 author = "Marzena Karpinska, Bofang Li, Anna Rogers, and Aleksandr Drozd"

 [[citation]]
-title = "What’s in Your Embedding, And How It Predicts Task Performance" year = "2018" url = "" venue = "CoLing"
+title = "What's in Your Embedding, And How It Predicts Task Performance" year = "2018" url = "" venue = "CoLing"